fiboa/specification/CONTRIBUTING.md

 Additionally, you need Python >= 3.9 installed.

 Afterwards, navigate to the root of the specification repository.
-Now, install the required test software: `npm install && npm run init`
+Now, install the required test software: `npm install` and `npm run init`

 Finally, you can run all tests or subset of them: